wenlzhang/obsidian-todoist-context-bridge/README.md

 1. Open Obsidian Settings
 2. Navigate to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Simple Todoist Sync"
+3. Click Browse and search for "Todoist Context Bridge"
 4. Install the plugin and enable it

 ### Requirements